Back to all guides

 How to make it

 2. Place it in a page corner.
 Bottom corners feel stable.
-Top corners can work for lighter inserts, but heavy cards may slide out more easily.
+Top corners can work for lighter inserts, but heavy cards slide out more easily.

 3. Tape only the page-edge sides.
 Tape the bottom and side edges that touch the journal page.
-Leave the diagonal edge open.
+Leave the diagonal edge completely open.

 5. Add context with one phrase.
 A map pocket does not need a long explanation.
 A small line like "a little walk" or "where we stopped" is enough.